krueschi/zenawenga/README_first.txt

 To install this theme copy it to the sites/all/themes folder inside your drupal installation.

-Make sure there is the zen theme installed to (which may be or not active).
+Make sure there is the zen theme (min. version 6.x-2.1) installed to (which may be or not active).